 Blood glucose – also known as BG, blood glucose is the amount of glucose/ sugar in the blood.
-Non-diabetics run around a steady 90 mg/dl.
-Type 1 diabetics try to stay above 70 and under a number determined by their doctor.
+Non-diabetics run around a steady 5.0 mmol/L90 mg/dL.
+People with type 1 diabetes try to stay above 70 and under a number determined by their doctor.

 Check your BG/ Do a check/ Take a BG: to use a blood glucose meter and a lancing device to draw a drop of blood and test it for sugar content.
-Type 1 diabetics must do this regularly to see if their blood sugar is in range.
+People with type 1 diabetes must do this regularly to see if their blood sugar is in range.

 Hypoglycemia – also referred to as “hypo,” or “low,” hypoglycemia occurs when the body does not have enough sugar to function properly.
 Your grandchild needs fast acting sugar.

 Hyperglycemia – also referred to as “high,” hyperglycemia occurs when there is too much sugar in the blood.
 Your grandchild needs insulin.

 Glucagon – an emergency treatment that is either given nasally with BAQSIMI, or via a shot of a Glucagon kit.
 It is given to people with type 1 diabetes (usually when they are so low that they cannot swallow) that provides “instant sugar” to the body.